yiw0104/yiw0104.github.io/_pages/about.md

 ---
 permalink: /
-title: "Yi Wang, Ph.D."
+title: "Yi Wang, Ph.D. - Housing Policy, Eviction, and Population Health"
-excerpt: "Yi Wang, Ph.D."
+excerpt: "Yi Wang, Ph.D. - Housing Policy, Eviction, and Population Health"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-## Yi Wang, Ph.D. \| Research on Housing Policy, Eviction, and Population Health
+# 👋🏼 Welcome!

 I am a [postdoctoral research associate](https://sites.wustl.edu/peoplehealthandplaceunitstlouis/people/yi-wang/) at **Washington University’s Prevention Research Center**, leading research projects on the intersections of housing policy, eviction, and population health.
 My academic work has been published in *Cities*, *Housing Policy Debat*, *Socius*, and *Cities & Health*.

 ***

-## Core Research Areas
+# 🏘️ Core Research Areas

 * **Landlord Behaviors**: Investigating property owner and manager behaviors, including eviction filings, housing code violations, and the use of risky home financing arrangements such as **Contract for Deed (CFD) and Rent-to-Own (RTO)**.